A survey on Clustered Federated Learning: Taxonomy, Analysis and Applications: Core Clustered Federated Learning for Non-IID Data

-In order to have a clear frame of reference for further discussions, we begin by transcribing the FL framework described in \citep{mcmahan2017communication} and pin down the heterogeneity problem as alluded to in that study.
+To establish a clear frame of reference for further discussions, we begin by outlining the FL framework described in \citep{mcmahan2017communication} and by specifying the Non-IID data problem as mentioned in that study.
+Before proceeding, it is important to clarify our article selection criteria for this section.
+We focus here exclusively on what we call \textbf{core CFL}—that is, algorithms designed to handle non-IID data.